 Mindfulness Retreat for Educators

-Rona Wilensky and Linda Wallace
+Rona Wilensky and Kristin McKeown

 This program is open to those with any level of experience (or no experience) with mindfulness practices.
+This program is not focused on bringing mindfulness practices to students.

-Lodging Types available for this fellowship includes Red Feather Double or equivalent.
+Lodging Types available for this fellowship include Red Feather Double or equivalent.
 Retreatants may pay to upgrade or choose to downgrade if they wish.
 If a Red Feather Double or equivalent is not available, fellowship funding can be used for the next level of housing down.
 Please see all housing options here.

 Rona Wilensky is Director of Mindfulness Programs and a senior faculty member for SMART in Education—a research-based mindfulness program for educators at PassageWorks Institute.
 She has served on the Leadership Council of the Initiative on Contemplative Teaching and Learning at Garrison Institute and has helped plan and facilitate convenings on contemplative practice and social justice.
 She served as founding principal of New Vista High School in Boulder, Colorado from 1992 – 2009.